nisheed75/Udacity-DRL-Navigation/README.md

 #### (Optional) Build your Own Environment
 For this project, we have built the Unity environment for you, and you must use the environment files that we have provided.

-If you are interested in learning to build your own Unity environments after completing the project, you are encouraged to follow the instructions [here] (https://github.com/Unity-Technologies/ml-agents/blob/master/docs/Getting-Started-with-Balance-Ball.md), which walk you through all of the details of building an environment from a Unity scene.
+If you are interested in learning to build your own Unity environments after completing the project, you are encouraged to follow the instructions [her(https://github.com/Unity-Technologies/ml-agents/blob/master/docs/Getting-Started-with-Balance-Ball.md), which walk you through all of the details of building an environment from a Unity scene.

 ### Train a agent
 There are 2 options for training the Agent: